ForBioPhylogenomics/tutorials/getting_started.md

 		bash script.sh

 To write and edit text files, either a command-line text editor or one with a graphical user interface could be used.
 There are many suitable options in the latter category.
 Programs like TextEdit (on Mac OS X) or Notepad (on Windows) could be used, but only if the default settings are changed so that plain text instead of "rich text" is written.
 Using Microsoft Word would guarantee trouble sooner rather than later.
-More convenient than any of these, however, are those that include syntax highlighting, such as [BBEdit](https://www.barebones.com/products/textwrangler/) for Mac OS X, [Notepad++](https://notepad-plus-plus.org) for Windows, or [Geany](https://www.geany.org) and [Atom](https://atom.io) that run on all three platforms.
+More convenient than any of these, however, are those that include syntax highlighting, such as [BBEdit](https://www.barebones.com/products/textwrangler/) for Mac OS X, [Notepad++](https://notepad-plus-plus.org) for Windows, or [Sublime Text](https://www.sublimetext.com), [Geany](https://www.geany.org), and [Atom](https://atom.io) that run on all three platforms.

 If you want to avoid installing any of these programs, you could also use one of the text editors that are usually available within the console, like Vim or Emacs.
 No installation should be required for these tools, but their use may not be as intuitive as that of text editors with graphical user interfaces.
 Short tutorials are available online for [Vim](https://www.howtoforge.com/vim-basics) and [Emacs](https://www.digitalocean.com/community/tutorials/how-to-use-the-emacs-editor-in-linux).